MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ====================================================================== -->
-## Step 1 - Prerequisite: Install a preview channel of Microsoft Edge
+## Step 1 - Install a preview channel of Microsoft Edge

 Next, make sure a preview channel of Microsoft Edge in installed, on a supported OS.
 Currently we recommend the latest version of the Canary channel.